dome church with details of red roof and marble in white and green in florence

 • Visit top landmarks in Venice like Rialto Bridge and St Mark’s Square

 • Palazzo Ducale or Doge’s Palace – is an impressive pink and white palace and former seat of government sitting on Piazza San Marco.
-Tour this Gothic building for the impressive Venetian Renaissance frescoes and the famous Bridge of Signs to the prison.
-Save time and get your skip-the-line entrance ticket here
+Tour this Gothic building for the impressive Venetian Renaissance frescoes and the famous Bridge of Signs to the prison

 • St Mark’s Basilica – is located on the lively St Mark’s Square attached to Doge’s Palace and is known as the ‘golden church’ due to its gold mosaics.
-Although it’s free to enter, the lines are always incredibly long (up to an hour) so to save time and get your fast-track entrance ticket giving you priority access to the church and the terrace overlooking views of St Mark’s Square
+Tour the church and the terrace overlooking views of St Mark’s Square

-• Peggy Guggenheim – art lovers will want to tour the former home and art collection full of famous 20th-century artists.
-Save time and get your skip-the-line entrance ticket here
+• Peggy Guggenheim – art lovers will want to tour the former home and art collection full of famous 20th-century artists

 Top Things to Do in Florence